faizanahemad/facebook-hateful-memes/README.md

     - Use some crazy image augmentation networks
     - http://raywzy.com/Old_Photo/
     - Ricap and cutout
-- Text Augmentation (Data Aug by Back translatiob)
+    - Super-resolution and then resize
 - Try
     - image captioned text as another part of model input
-        - For the captioned text use multiple regions of image (Random slices?)
+    - Take a attention or conv based text classifier and overfit, make heatmap of which word is used for classification and invert those words to create negative examples.
     - use a previous layer of Resnet and feed into attention model as a 3d array (14 x 14 x 256) so that it can look at regions of image
         - For image vectors use both row and column numbers for position embedding
-    - ALBERT and Reformer
     - Start with Pretrained Resnet and Transformers
     - Relative position embedding?
     - Analyse the images